jasp-stats/jaspReliability/inst/help/raterAgreement.md

 Krippendorff (2004) suggests the following guideline for the interpretation of Krippendorff's alpha:
 - Less than 0.66: unacceptable agreement
-- Between 0.66 and 0.80: tenatively acceptable agreement
+- Between 0.66 and 0.80: tentatively acceptable agreement
 - Between 0.81 and .99: acceptable agreement
 - 1: perfect agreement